Step 1: 10% Savings of Shipping Costs to FBA – Create a Shipping Plan

 We recommend creating one very early on in the process -even before you start manufacturing the goods.

-Once your supplier starts manufacturing and provides you with a rough estimate of when the goods will be ready, you should finalize the shipping plan and submit it to Amazon prior so that you can get the shipping labels to the supplier on time.
+Once your supplier starts manufacturing and provides you with a rough estimate of when the goods will be ready, you should finalize the shipping plan and submit it to Amazon prior so that you can get the shipping labels to the supplier on time, and therefore have a better understanding of the fees you will incur.

 Step 2: 20% Savings of Shipping Costs to FBA - Follow Amazon FBA Regulations Accurately

-First, you need to check the Amazon FBA Product Restrictions list to make sure your goods will be allowed and accepted by FBA without any extra charges!
+First, you need to check the Amazon FBA Product Restrictions list to make sure your goods will be allowed and accepted by FBA without any extra fees!

 So, you’re shipping products accepted by FBA, what’s next?